As we are in the process of updating and improving our platform, we have now retired our Classroom schedule feature.

 Why is the schedule not being updated?

 The schedule was originally created as a suggested sequence to help support teachers and schools during the pandemic.
 We have seen a reduction in the use of our weekly schedule as pupils have returned to schools.
 As we're in the process of updating and improving our platform, we've decided to retire this feature.

-All our lessons and resources will remain online, only the suggested schedule is being retired.
-You can read more about our long term future here: Oak’s future: Continuing to support teachers and pupils.
+All our lesson planning and teaching resources will remain online, only the suggested schedule is being retired.

 What's included in the downloadable resource?